Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Bayesian Additive Regression Trees (BART) provide flexible nonparametric modeling of covariates for continuous, binary, categorical and time-to-event outcomes.
 For more information see Sparapani, Spanbauer and McCulloch .

-bark — by Merlise Clyde, a year ago
+bark — by Merlise Clyde, 2 months ago

 Bayesian Additive Regression Kernels